-To treat insulin resistance, the strategy is actually very, very backwards.
-This is because we’re not trying to treat a disease or treat weight loss.
+To treat Insulin Resistance, the strategy is actually very, very backwards.
+This is because we’re not trying to treat a disease or to treat weight loss.

 We’re trying to fix a broken system before it causes a lot of health problems.
-See, medicine, health care really, is the management of symptoms.
+See, medicine, specifically healthcare, is the management of symptoms.
 They’re not curing the health problem behind the symptoms.
-They’re not getting you healthy.
-What’s missing in health care is the health part.
+They’re not making you healthy.
+What’s missing in healthcare is the health part.

 What I know is that you must first get the insulin and the hormone system fixed before you can lose weight.